zukunft/zukunft.com/docs/code_functions_all.md

         \-- system_page - @return string with the HTML code to show all relations of a value
     \-- error_update
         \-- system_page - render the admin error-update page body: a table of unresolved program issues an admin can
+    \-- not_yet_available
+        \-- system_page - the body of a system view that is already part of the system views, but whose data and actions are not yet
+    \-- user_jobs
+        \-- system_page - the jobs of the requesting user with the pending jobs on top and the buttons to downgrade or c ancel a job
+    \-- all_jobs
+        \-- system_page - the jobs of all users for an admin with the pending jobs on top and the buttons to up- or down grade or cancel
     \-- process_progress
-        \-- system_page - render the admin error-update page body: a table of unresolved program issues an admin can
+        \-- system_page - @param user_message $msg with the requesting user
     \-- process_list
-        \-- system_page - render the admin error-update page body: a table of unresolved program issues an admin can
+        \-- system_page - @param user_message $msg with the requesting user
     \-- admin_url_delay
         \-- system_page - @return string with the HTML code that contains the most relevant user response delay within a time period defined in the system configuration